Black-Wyrm-Lair/Drizzt-Saga/README.md

 - Removed incorrect pile containers from F_6666.ARE.
 - Fixed Regis journal entries, should use from setup.tra instead of f_regis.tra.
 - Moved english soundset to a different directory, so it can be replaced by localized sounds.
-- And other minor fixes (listed in GitHub commits)
+- And other minor fixes (listed in GitHub commits).

+By TotoR:
+- New balancing components: items expoilts, items nerfing and XP reduction.
+- Corrected NPC statistics, classes and their items.
+- Fixed bugs in various CRE files (more in the [commit](https://github.com/Black-Wyrm-Lair/Drizzt-Saga/pull/8) details).
+- Fixed various items.
+- Used Drizzt Portrait, included in the mod, only for F_DRIZZT.cre.
+- Script file f_robedA.bcs will now summon a Noble Genie (consistency fix between games).
+- Small rework of Valen encounter to be triggered only after finishing the Drizzt Saga story.

 </details>